xolox/vim-shell/README.md

  * The `:Fullscreen` command and `<F11>` mapping toggle Vim between normal and full-screen mode (see the [screenshots](http://peterodding.com/code/vim/shell/screenshots/)).
 To invoke this functionality without using the `:Fullscreen` command see the `xolox#shell#fullscreen()` and `xolox#shell#is_fullscreen()` functions.

+   * The `:Maximize` command and `<Control-F11>` mapping toggle Vim between normal and maximized state: They show/hide Vim's menu bar, tool bar and/or tab line without hiding the operating system task bar.

  * The `:Open` command and `<F6>` mapping know how to open file and directory names, URLs and e-mail addresses in your favorite programs (file manager, web browser, e-mail client, etc).
 To invoke this functionality without using the `:Open` command see my [open.vim](http://peterodding.com/code/vim/open-associated-programs/) plug-in, which was split off from `shell.vim` so that other Vim plug-ins can bundle it without bringing in all the other crap :-).

  * The `xolox#shell#execute()` function enables other Vim plug-ins (like my [easytags.vim] [easytags] plug-in) to execute external commands in the background (i.e. asynchronously) *without opening a command prompt window on Windows*.